 In October of 1984, I turned 18.
 Two weeks later, I voted for Ronald Reagan.
 In so doing, I became part of the greatest landslide in American political history.
 Reagan won 525 electoral votes, losing only Minnesota and Washington DC.
 He won 489 the year he was first elected in a race he was projected to lose.
 Two years after I cast that vote, I was running for office in the small town in which I grew up.
 I was a proud member of Reagan’s party and a convert to conservatism.

 Great leaders don’t merely win, they inspire others to action.
 For so many conservatives, they often point to Reagan as the great conservative leader of our party.
 That’s true.
 However, Reagan’s magic wasn’t merely rooted in his conservativism.
 Indeed, he set aside his conservative principles repeatedly to responsibly govern, and on occasion made mistakes that were profoundly not Conservative.
 While Reagan might have governed more conservatively with a Republican Congress, he never had that.
 Likewise, some of his actions, including support for amnesty, were rooted in his compassion, his optimism, and his faith in humanity … far more than his conservative views.

 I have read eleven books on Reagan, studied his speeches, poured over his released writings, and heard every criticism about him.
 In the end, Reagan charmed America with his optimism more than his conservatism.
 However, that optimism was rooted in the core principles of Conservatism that are the basis of my beliefs today.
-In many ways, Reaganism, a mixture of conservatism and optimism is the backbone of dissent among many conservatives about our new president.
+In many ways, Reaganism, a mixture of conservatism and optimism is the backbone of dissent about our new President among many conservatives.

 Efficient government is the life bread of people starving for liberty and willing to order themselves together in a civil society to increase their collective well-being.
 Reagan eschewed a powerful self-serving, centrally located government.
 That’s conservatism.